trufflesuite/trufflesuite.com/public/tutorials/ethereum-overview.md

 ### Mining

 Each node in the network can optionally take part in a process called **mining**.
-Every so often, nodes which have opted to be miners compete to solve math problems which secure the contents of the block.
-The winner of this competition creates the next block and receives some cyptocurrency as a reward.
-This incentivizes nodes to secure the network and prevents too much power from being in the hands of any single miner.
-A **block** contains a bundle of any pending transactions since the creation of the previous block.
+Every so often, nodes which have opted to be miners compete to solve math problems which secure the contents of a block.
+A **block** is a bundle of any pending transactions created since the addition of the most recent block in the chain.
+The winner of the competition creates the next block and receives some cyptocurrency as a reward.
+This incentivizes nodes to secure the network, preventing too much power from being in the hands of any single miner.

 ### Hashing

 Once a new block is mined, the other miners are notified and begin verifying and adding this new block to their copies of the chain.
 That math we referred to earlier is called **cryptographic hashing** (or simply, hashing).
 A hash function is a special, one-way process which takes in data and gives back a fixed-length string representing that data.
 While the original data can't be reproduced from its hash, the same data will always produce the same hash.
 Therefore, unverified data can be hashed with the same function and compared to the original.
 If they are identical, the data is validated.

-Once more than half of the miners have validated the new block, the network has reached **consensus** on the new block and it is part of the chain's permanent history.
+Once more than half of the miners have validated the new block, the network has reached **consensus** on the new block and it becomes part of the chain's permanent history.
 Now this data can simply be downloaded (synchronized) by non-mining nodes with its validity assured.

 Here's the whole process visually: